Leon, Ellis and Alex

 Debbie and her family were one of the first in Scotland to receive a direct payment under the new legislation that was put in place in 2003.
 Willing to try anything new which may enhance the care and support available, Debbie saw a direct payment as a great opportunity.
 It allowed her family unit to stay together by offering care and help at home for both Ellis and Leon, including waking nights and in-house respite.

 Fast forward 16 years and the Stephen family are still using their direct payment to enable Leon and Ellis to live valued lives in their community.
 The triplets are now almost 20 years old and the future looks bright!
 Having control of their care and support means they are empowered to meet their personal needs and goals.

 Cornerstone SDS first came along to support the Stephen family in 2014.
-Debbie said: “It’s been great having an advisor, who has now become more of a friend.
-An advisor can help you make your package a reality, knowing there’s someone who is always on hand to help with recruitment, advertising and training is a great relief.
+Debbie said: “It’s been great having an Advisor, who has now become more of a friend.
+An Advisor can help you make your package a reality, knowing there’s someone who is always on hand to help with recruitment, advertising and training is a great relief.

 “I would also like to say to any other family in a similar position, please don’t view accepting help as a failure.
 Having personal assistants and respite in our family home has given us a chance to breathe.
-We had our first holiday abroad last year just myself and my husband, with a team in place at home we returned energised ready to take on the next chapter.”
+We had our first holiday abroad last year just myself and my husband, with a team in place at home we returned energised and ready to take on the next chapter.”